AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Running the code
 Simply go to the R script `Test.R`, change the working directory and run it as usual.
 It contains a simply test to check that the package has been installed, and then a comparison between the package and an R function for the PPC.
+Comparison is made for MSE and computational time (to measure it properly, run it only with one command as said in the script).
 Data are taken from `CanadianWeather`.
 Although the error is yet quite big, performance are improved yet for MSE yet for computational time.
 This big MSE could be due to the small amount of time instants?